star-micronics/star-cloudprnt-for-woocommerce/development.md

 # Development Guide

 Users and plugin developers are welcome to adapt this extension to suit their requirements or to integrate with their plugins.

-For any significant work, it is recommended to wait for the coming 2.1 version, which will add several action and filter hooks to make it easier to extend.
+## Filters

+From version 2.1.0 onwards, it is advised not to modify the plugin directly, but to extend or customise it via the many filter hooks that are available.
+These hooks can be used to configure most aspects of the printed receipt, including handling the rendering directly where needed.

+See the [Filters Reference](dev_filters.md) page for details.

-## Overview
+## Internal Design Overview

 Several aspects of this plugin are necessarily a little different to typical WordPress extensions, in order to implement a print job spooler within a WordPress site, and to generate print jobs using the printer native commands (HTML printing is not supported).